 AHS EMHS MVHS RHS SEMHS CLASS DESCRIPTION A-2 EM-2 MV-2 R-2 SEM-2 1.
 ART 1 (P) (Any grade level eligible) Prerequisite(s): None This course is designed to provide the beginning art student with an understanding and an appreciation of traditional and contemporary art forms.
 The course will emphasize the basic Elements of Art and Principles of Design while addressing the five California Visual and Performing Arts Standards: 1) Artistic Perception, 2) Creative Expression, 3) Historical and Cultural Context, 4) Aesthetic Valuing and 5) Connections, Relationships and Application.
 The students will be introduced to artistic experiences utilizing a variety of media and techniques.
 Historical aspects and an appreciation of the arts are incorporated into each area of study.
 Taught at FRLHS.
 A-2 2.
 ART 1 (Supportive) Prerequisite(s): The student must be receiving Specialized Academic Instruction, must have an Individual Educational Program and recommendation from Special Education Department.
 The purpose of this course is to meet the unique and individual learning needs of beginning art students with various learning disabilities.
 Students will gain an understanding and appreciation of traditional and contemporary art forms.
-The course will emphasize the basic Elements of Art and Principles of Design while addressing the California Visual Arts Content Standards century.

-R-2 A-2 EM-2 MV-2 SEM-2 3.
-ART 2 (P)
+The course will emphasize the basic Elements of Art and Principles of Design while addressing the California Visual Arts Content Standards Strategies implemented are designed to address the diverse learning needs and implement modifications to the curriculum presented, to address multi-learning modalities.
+Individual learning needs will be supported to meet graduation requirements.
+The student will be introduced to artistic experiences utilizing a variety of media and techniques.
+Historical aspects and an appreciation of the arts are incorporated into each area of study.
+Sheltered Art 1 class supports student with an IEP to gain the knowledge and skills in a smaller class size to effectively scaffold and adapt content instruction so that our growing population of students that need specialized instruction can access curriculum, achieve academic success, and contribute to multicultural resources as participants and future leaders in the 21st century.
+A-2 EM-2 MV-2 R-2 SEM-2 3.
+ART 2 (P) Poppmandod proroquipita(a): Art 1 P with grade "P" or